Pediatric electroencephalogram (EEG)

 The care team will give you detailed instructions about how to prepare your child.
 This will include what your child can eat, what medications they can take and in what other ways you should prepare before the EEG.

-What is my child allowed to eat and drink before an Electroencephalogram (EEG)?
+What is my child allowed to eat and drink before a pediatric electroencephalogram (EEG)G)?

 Because low blood sugar can affect the EEG results, your child should not fast the night before.
 Be sure to follow instructions you are given about what they can eat.
 They should not eat or drink anything with caffeine (including chocolate, coffee, tea and some sodas) for eight to 12 hours before the EEG.

-What are the prep instructions for an Electroencephalogram (EEG)?
+What are the prep instructions for a pediatric electroencephalogram (EEG)?

 If part of the EEG needs to take place while your child is sleeping, they may need to sleep less the night before so that they can nap during the test.